Holistic and Natural Treatment for Neurodermatitis

 - Environmentally friendly and sustainable

-Disadvantages and limitations
+Disadvantages and Limitations

 - Slower onset of action than cortisone

-- Individually very different success rates
+- Highly varying individual success rates

 - Requires patience and consistent application

-- Not sufficiently effective for all degrees of severity
+- Not sufficiently effective for all severities

 - Possible allergic reactions to natural products

-Treatment approach | effectiveness | Side effects | Cost | sustainability |
+| Treatment Approach | Effectiveness | Side Effects | Cost | Sustainability |

-Cortisone therapy | Very high (short term) | Medium to high | Low to medium | Low |
+| Cortisone Therapy | Very high (short-term) | Medium to high | Low to medium | Low |

-Natural treatment | Medium (higher in the long term) | Very low | Low | Very high |
+| Natural Treatment | Medium (higher long-term) | Very low | Low | Very high |

-Combination therapy | Very high | Low to medium | Medium | Medium |
+| Combination Therapy | Very high | Low to medium | Medium | Medium |

-- Antimicrobial effect through lauric acid (45-50% content)
+- Antimicrobial effect due to lauric acid (45-50% content)

-- Moisturizing without clogging
+- Moisturizing without clogging pores

 - Anti-inflammatory properties